oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 **Gambit Specialties:** Everyone else's annoying, demeaning, and back-breaking crap work.

-### Passive Tech

-**I've Got This!** Green has more options to keep Pushing against seemingly-unbeatable high cards during Throwdowns.
-1. In a Throwdown, Green beats Aces with Twos *and* Threes
-2. ...and Fours
-3. ...and she can beat Tens with Twos!

-### Charge Tech
+### Primary Tech

 **Hey, Let ME Try That!** Green is still learning the ropes, and as such needs to practice all she can to be her best.
 What better way then to try the other Pilots' skills for herself!
 By investing ranks into this Tech, Green can mimic any Charge Tech previously used by another Pilot in the same Throwdown.
 The activated rank of the mimicked Tech cannot exceed Green's own rank in this power.
 Green must be able to pay the mimicked Tech's base Charge cost, plus an additional number of Charges equal to that Tech's activated rank (1 to 3).

+### Secondary Tech

+**I've Got This!** Green has more options to keep Pushing against seemingly-unbeatable high cards during Throwdowns.
+1. In a Throwdown, Green beats Aces with Twos *and* Threes
+2. ...and Fours
+3. ...and she can beat Tens with Twos!

 ### PLAYBOOK SPECIAL